ibmresilient/resilient-community-apps/fn_qradar_enhanced_data/README.md

 ![screenshot: qr-single-label-server](./doc/screenshots/qr-single-label-server.png)

 ## Incident fields that are required for the example automatic rule to run
-The incident fields, QR Offense Id and qradar_destination are required to have values in order for the example automatic rule to be run.
+The incident fields, qradar_id and qradar_destination are required to have values in order for the example automatic rule to be run.

 ## Creating workflows when server/servers in app.config are labeled
-The function input field qradar_label is required when server/servers in the app.config are labeled.
-In the example workflows pre-process scripts the input field qradar_label is defined the following way,
+The function input field `qradar_label` is required when QRadar server/servers in the app.config are labeled.
+In the example workflows pre-process scripts the input field `qradar_label` is defined the following way,
 ```python
 inputs.qradar_label = incident.properties.qradar_destination
 ```

 Example app.config server label: [fn_qradar_integration:qradar_4]
-  qradar_4 is the label in the above example
+  `qradar_4` is the label in the above example

 ## Troubleshooting & Support
 Refer to the documentation listed in the Requirements section for troubleshooting information.